l0g1c-80m8/3d-drone-estimation/README.md

 This README is broken down into the following sections:

- - [Setup](#setup) - the environment and code setup required to get started and a brief overview of the project structure
+ - [Setup](#setup) - the environment and code setup required to get started and a brief overview of the project structure.
- - [The Scenarios](#the-scenarios) - the scenarios that test the performance of the controller and estimators
+ - [The Scenarios](#the-scenarios) - the scenarios that test the performance of the controller and estimators.

 ## Setup ##